Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 - Bluetooth streaming from iPhones and select Android devices

-If music, podcasts, or audiobooks fuel your morning jog or gym workout, Jabra Enhance, formerly called Lively, may be the right pick for you.
-Jabra Enhance’s three hearing aid models all offer direct Bluetooth streaming from iPhones and select Android devices.
-Seamlessly transition from listening to music to answering a conference call.
+If music, podcasts, or audiobooks fuel your morning jog or gym workout, Jabra Enhance’s over-the-counter (OTC) hearing aids might suit you.
+The brand's three behind-the-ear (BTE) models offer direct Bluetooth streaming from iPhones and select Android devices.
+That means you can seamlessly transition from listening to music to answering a call.

-The premium model, the Enhance Select 200, features hands-free calling for iPhones 11 and newer.
-You can hear the phone call through your hearing aid and respond back using the hearing aids’ microphones.
-Since you don’t need to use your phone’s microphone, you’ll have both hands free for lifting, riding your bike, or driving.
+The Enhance Select 500 and Enhance Select 300 include hands-free calling for iPhones 11 and above.
+The Enhance Select 500 also offers hands-free streaming for select Android devices.
+This feature lets you hear the phone call through your hearing aid and respond using the device’s microphones.
+You don’t need to use your phone’s microphone – you’ll have both hands free for lifting, riding your bike, or driving.

 - Portable charging case